nuejs/nue/packages/nuejs.org/docs/layout.md

 </main>
 ```

-Use a `<slot/>` element to render the contents of all other modules and the contents of the Markdown document.
+In this structure, the `<slot/>` element is used to render the contents of all other modules, along with the contents of the Markdown document.
+This allows for a flexible arrangement of your main content and supplementary information.

 ### Root
-You can go extreme and override the entire `html` element in which case you can customize everything, including the document head:
+For extensive customization, you can override the entire `<html>` element.
+This enables you to tailor every aspect of the document, including the document head:

 ```html
 <html>